mainwp/mainwp/docs/server-information-refresh-plan.md

 - Supplement the REST settings controller with page-specific sources when the controller is incomplete.
 - Treat privacy as a first-class requirement, not an afterthought.
 - Keep the full report support-friendly and the community report forum-safe.
+- Keep the page useful to end users by surfacing actionable problems, not just raw values.

 ## Main Source Files